 Ellis Island Timeline

 Ellis Island is little more than a spit of sand in the Hudson River, located just south of Manhattan.
 The Mohegan Indians who lived on the nearby shores call the island Kioshk, or Gull Island.
-In the 1630s, a Dutch man, Michael Paauw, acquires the island and renames it Oyster Island for the plentiful amounts of shellfish on its beaches.
-During the 1700s, it is known as Gibbet Island, for its gibbet, or gallows tree, used to hang men convicted of piracy.
+In 1630, the Dutch acquired the island and gifted it to a certain Michael Paauw, who called it Oyster Island for the plentiful amounts of shellfish on its beaches.
+During the 1760s, it is known as Gibbet Island, for its gibbet, or gallows tree, used to hang men convicted of piracy.

-Around the time of the Revolutionary War, the New York merchant Samuel Ellis purchases the island, and builds a tavern on it that caters to local fisherman.
+Around the time of the Revolutionary War, the New York merchant Samuel Ellis purchases the island, and builds a tavern on it that caters to local fishermen.

 Meanwhile, the first federal immigration law, the Naturalization Act, is passed in 1790; it allows all white males living in the U.S. for two years to become citizens.
 There is little regulation of immigration when the first great wave begins in 1814.

 Nearly 5 million people will arrive from northern and western Europe over the next 45 years.
 Castle Garden, one of the first state-run immigration depots, opens at the Battery in lower Manhattan in 1855.
 The Potato Famine that strikes Ireland (1845-52) leads to the immigration of over 1 million Irish alone in the next decade.